jfallmann/diffTF_Fork/docs/chapter2.rst

   If set to true, RNA-Seq counts as specified in ``RNASeqCounts`` (:ref:`parameter_RNASeqCounts`) will be used to classify each TF into either “activator”, “repressor”, “unknown”, or “not-expressed” for the final Volcano plot visualization and the summary table.

   .. note::RNA-Seq integration is only included in the very last step of the pipeline, so it can also be easily integrated later.

+.. _parameter_debugMode:

+``debugMode`` (optional)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Summary
+  Logical. true or false.
+Default false.
+Enable debug mode for R scripts?
+Only available and supported for diffTF v1.7 or higher (added in May 2020).
+So far, only R scripts are supported by the debug mode.

+Details
+  If set to true, the debug mode for R scripts is enabled.
+The typical usage is as follows: If you receive errors when running one of the R scripts, set it to ``true``, restart Snakemake, and you will see a printed message that the debug mode is enabled and a corresponding R session file (``.RData``) is saved in the ``LOGS_AND_BENCHMARKS`` folder.
+The script then continues running and the error will appear again.
+Use this file to sent to us for troubleshooting if being asked for.
+It contains all information necessary to rerun the step on a different PC, and all input files are read in so they are available within R for others.

+  .. note::The debug mode should only be used for the step that fails as it may produce large session files.

 SECTION ``samples``